 Before sharing a 9 month old feeding chart or 9 month old baby food chart, let us know important tips on how to feed a 9 month old baby.

 Important Tips on How to feed solid food to 9 months old Baby:

 - Always give properly fresh cooked, soft textured and easy-to-digest foods as the baby’s digestive system is still developing.
 Don’t store the fruit and vegetable puree.

 - Now you can offer your baby, 3 main meals a day (i.e. Breakfast, Lunch and Dinner) and in between 2 snacks time (morning and evening).

-- Always remember that breastfeed/ formula feed is very important and should be continued as and when required by the baby.
+- Always remember that breastfeeding/ formula feeding is very important and should be continued as and when required by the baby.

-- Try to show your little munchkin how to put the food in the mouth as it can help her to learn a new skill of self- feeding.
+- Try to show your little munchkin how to put the food in their mouth as it can help her to learn a new skill of self-feeding.

 - Try the foods she once rejected after a few days.
 She may start liking it.
 Sometimes the mothers feed them food repeatedly, thinking that their baby really liked it.
-Instead the baby gets bored of that food and hence starts rejecting it.
-So, feed a variety of foods and try not to repeat but do remember the 3-days wait rule too while introducing new foods to her.
+Instead, the baby gets bored of that food and hence starts rejecting it.
+So, feed them a variety of foods and try not to repeat but do remember the 3-day wait rule too while introducing new foods to her.

 - Refrain your baby from watching TV, mobile phone, etc. when you are feeding anything.
 While feeding her food, play some innovative games or make her listen to a very pioneering story.
 So, moms for tackling your little fussy eater learn some new stories that require loads of acting.
 At this stage, she may be getting very fussy due to sore gums (teething problem).